 Lauren shared that sometimes at school, she likes to sit at different lunch tables because “not all the kids have someone to eat with.”
-She has plenty of friends to sit with but she is aware when someone might need a friend.
+She has plenty of friends she could sit with, but she’s aware when someone else might need a friend.

-If she doesn’t do something that she’s supposed to (clean up her room, have her homework finished, take the dog out, share with Ethan) she doesn’t lie and doesn’t manipulate it.
-If she messes up she owns it and always tells the truth.
+If she doesn’t do something that she’s supposed to, like clean up her room or have her homework finished, she doesn’t lie and doesn’t manipulate it.
+If she messes up, she owns it and always tells the truth.

-We went shopping at Christmas time so that she could get small ($5) gifts for Mom, Dad, Pop-Pop and Ethan (her younger brother).
-She recognized that she had a budget but figured out a way to spend a little less on the three older people so that she could get TWO things for Ethan, “because he’s the youngest.”
-She knew it would mean a lot for Ethan to have something extra.
+We went shopping at Christmas time so that she could get small gifts for Mom, Dad, Pop-Pop, and her little brother Ethan.
+She recognized that she had a budget but figured out a way to spend a little less on the three older people so that she could get two things for Ethan, “because he’s the youngest.”
+She knew it would mean a lot for him to have something extra.
 She understands how to make someone else feel special.

-One day my daughter, the grandkids and I were playing the “what would you be if you could be anything?” game.
-I answered “famous author.”
+One day my daughter, the grandkids, and I were playing the “what would you be if you could be anything?” game.
+I answered, “famous author.”
 Lauren said, “You already ARE a famous author Nana.”
-Since I have published something, to her I’m famous.
-She knows I’m not a “star” but she lifts up, and honors, the people she loves.
+I’ve published something, so to her, I’m famous.
+She lifts up, and honors, the people she loves.

-When she noticed that some kids are actually mean to other kids she talked to the guidance counselor about an anti-bullying campaign (like her old school had) and offered to stay in at recess to make posters.
-She understands that not everyone is nice and that not all situations are rosy but she believes in the power of change.
+When she noticed kids being mean to other children at school, she talked to the guidance counselor about an anti-bullying campaign and offered to stay in at recess to make posters.
+She understands that not everyone is nice and that not all situations are rosy, but she believes in the power of change.

-Disney has a new (2013) movie called “Teen Beach Movie”.
-It’s happy and innocent with a lot of music and dancing.
+Disney’s “Teen Beach Movie” is happy and innocent with a lot of music and dancing.
 Lauren declared that “this is my favorite movie.
 It will always be my favorite movie.”
-Of course, I know that as she grows up (too quickly) there’ll be lots of favorites.
+Of course, I know that as she grows up there’ll be lots of favorites.
 What’s cool is that she’s able to definitively claim what she likes.

 Chocolate is her favorite food (next would be salad…which is ironic).
-She doesn’t get it often but when she does she savors it and enjoys it.
-Even though my Mom (her Great-Grandmother, GG) died over 4 years ago, Lauren remembers the fun they had every Wednesday when we all had dinner together.
+She doesn’t get it often, but when she does, she savors it and enjoys it.
+Even though my Mom (her Great-Grandmother, GG) died years ago, Lauren remembers the fun they had every Wednesday when we all had dinner together.
 Each week she shared a chocolate dessert with her beloved Great Grandmother, and she still laughs about it.
 She cherishes the sweet parts of life.

 At Christmastime, Lauren’s school had an “Operation Santa Claus” drive to give toys to children who wouldn’t have otherwise had any.
-Coincidentally my husband, Larry, had on his Advent (a time to prepare for Christmas) list a note to give to others less fortunate than we are.
-They went shopping together and bought TWENTY stuffed animals for her to take into school.
-She delivered them to the guidance counselor who said to her “ thank you and please tell your Grandfather thank you.”
-That night when we were talking she said that while walking back to her classroom alone she, “felt good inside to be able to give something without getting anything back.”
-She’s a typical little girl who has plenty of possessions but she appreciates the joy of giving to others.
+Lauren and her grandfather went shopping together and bought TWENTY stuffed animals, which she delivered to the guidance counselor.
+That night when we were talking, she said that while walking back to her classroom alone, she “felt good inside to be able to give something without getting anything back.”
+She’s a typical little girl who has plenty of possessions, but she appreciates the joy of giving to others.

-Of course I realize that my perspective is influenced by my love for, and devotion to, this little girl, but I do believe she has a lot to teach.
-These are those top 10 lessons:
+Of course, I realize that my perspective is influenced by my love for and devotion to this little girl, but I know she has a lot to teach.

 1. Inspire someone.